Enjoy trying out new dishes?

 - Register here.

-- Come to the library and select a recipe and let us know which one you will bring to the luncheon.
+- Come to the library and select a recipe and let us know which one you will bring to the potluck.
 Participants may make free copies of their chosen recipe at the library.

-- Bring your dish on the day of the event.
+- Bring your dish and a copy of your recipe (annotated, if applicable) on the evening of the event.
 We can reheat in a microwave, but please have food table-ready and bring the appropriate serving utensil.